kriasoft/react-starter-kit/docs/react-style-guide.md

 ## React Style Guide

 > This style guide comes as an addition to [Airbnb React/JSX Guide](https://github.com/airbnb/javascript/tree/master/react).
-> Feel free to modify it to suite your project's needs.
+> Feel free to modify it to suit your project's needs.

 ### Table of Contents